slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 You are the average of your friends.

 If you’re always the smartest in the room, you’re in the wrong room.
 When you enter a workplace, assume you will become like them, not the opposite.

-Hints:

-- Bad friends will prevent you from having good friends.
-- Be suspicious of people who like being owed favors, especially unrequested ones.
-- Divide your life: 33% with people below you (mentor them), 33% with equals (friends/peers), 33% with people 10–20 years ahead (mentors).
-- Find someone smarter to teach you, equals to challenge you, and less developed to teach.
+Bad friends will prevent you from having good friends.
+Be suspicious of people who like being owed favors, especially unrequested ones.
+Divide your life: 33% with people below you (mentor them), 33% with equals (friends/peers), 33% with people 10–20 years ahead (mentors).
+Find someone smarter to teach you, equals to challenge you, and less developed to teach.
 Sometimes people enter our lives via circumstance, not quality.
-- Nietzsche’s friendship: share one great suffering and one great hope.
+Nietzsche’s friendship: share one great suffering and one great hope.
 You can’t be friends unless you hate the same things and worship the same gods.
-- If your circle doesn’t inspire you, it’s a cage, not a circle.
-- If your absence doesn’t bother them, your presence never mattered.
-- Instead of changing people, curate them.
-- It’s okay to unfollow in real life.
+If your circle doesn’t inspire you, it’s a cage, not a circle.
+If your absence doesn’t bother them, your presence never mattered.
+Instead of changing people, curate them.
+It’s okay to unfollow in real life.
 Don’t let loneliness tempt reconnection with toxic people, you wouldn’t drink poison because you’re thirsty.
-- Maintain old friendships.
-- Pay attention to who you’re with when you feel your best.
-- Stay away from people who act like victims in problems they created.
-- Surround yourself with people who challenge you to be better—not enamored with who you already are.
+Maintain old friendships.
+Pay attention to who you’re with when you feel your best.
+Stay away from people who act like victims in problems they created.
+Surround yourself with people who challenge you to be better—not enamored with who you already are.
 Genuine supporters are rare and usually already wealthy, loved, happy.
-- The older you get as a man, the more you understand and forgive your father.
-- The real miracle of Jesus was having 12 close friends in his late 30s.
-- Life has cycles, don’t expect people to level up with you.
+The older you get as a man, the more you understand and forgive your father.
+The real miracle of Jesus was having 12 close friends in his late 30s.
+Life has cycles, don’t expect people to level up with you.
 Growth’s price is outgrowing people.
 Successful friends leave if you don’t level up too.
-- You need friends who inspire better, not acquaintances who say what you can’t do.
-- You only grow apart from people who don’t grow.
-- Your girlfriend will get a new boyfriend.
+You need friends who inspire better, not acquaintances who say what you can’t do.
+You only grow apart from people who don’t grow.
+Your girlfriend will get a new boyfriend.
 Your boss will replace you before your burial.
 But your mom won’t get another son—take care of her.
 Your birthday is for your mom, not you.
-- Your single female friends are the most toxic thing in your relationship, dump them.
-- You’re never too old to make a friend.
+Your single female friends are the most toxic thing in your relationship, dump them.
+You’re never too old to make a friend.
 Look for shared interests.
 Invite them to do something.
 A true friend is someone you can go long stretches without talking to, then pick up right where you left off.

 > *"Brothers love each other when they are equally rich."
 -- vox populi*